dewi-alliance/hotspot-manufacturers/0019-third-party-manufacturers-Ingenious-Technology.md

 ## Previous shipments (required)
 ## Startups welcome!
 * Have you shipped anything in the past?
 Yes or No.
-Yes, we have shipped two main products: ECU200 and ECU50
+Yes, we have shipped:
+- Crypto Mining Product: ECU200 FPGA Mining Board (https://www.ospreymining.io/product-page/ECU200)
+- ECU50 Ethereum Mining Product (https://www.ospreymining.io/product-page/ecu50)
+- ECU800 Ethereum Mining product in development, will release in Oct.
 * Which countries have you previously shipped regulatory FCC or CE approved products?
 We didn’t ship the FCC or CE but UL certified products to following countries: US, Canada, Europe and China
 * Which countries do you plan to ship to?